 Vicki’s current role involves overseeing and having responsibility for the leadership and effective management of performance for curriculum, quality and learner services.
 A key part of this work is working with colleagues across the College to secure outstanding teaching and learning and high levels of learner success, whilst also delivering an efficient curriculum offer that meets employers’ needs.
 Vicki has worked at Boston College since December 2011 at Head of Quality, and establishing the Teaching and Learning Hub and introducing the College’s learner tracking system ‘VITAL’.

 Prior to working at Boston College, Vicki worked at a land-based College managing the animal and equine provision.
-In 2015, Vicki also successfully gained Ofsted Inspector (QI) status and now undertakes regional and national inspections alongside her current role at the College.
+In 2015, Vicki also successfully gained Ofsted Inspector (OI) status and now undertakes regional and national inspections alongside her current role at the College.

 Outside of work, Vicki enjoyed spending time with her family and her dogs, as well as socialising and generally relaxing.